openssl_csr_sign

 -

-The generated certificate will be signed by ca_certificate
+The generated certificate will be signed by ca_certificate.

-, the generated certificate
+If ca_certificate is null, the generated certificate

 will be a self-signed certificate.